ByteBrewerJB/esphome-modular-lvgl-buttons/README.md

 pip install esphome cairosvg
 ```

-## Download this code in Home Assistant
+## Downloading the code in Home Assistant

 I use the File Manager Add-on to download and edit code from Git repos and the ESPHome Device builder to build the code and install the resulting images onto my ESP32 devices.

 [File Manager Add-on](https://github.com/home-assistant/addons/tree/master/configurator)
 [ESPHome Device builder Add-on](https://esphome.io/)

+# Supported screens

 ### SDL Display on host